 Catch up resources and how to videos can be used to support children who are finding a topic difficult.

-We are starting to follow the Purple Mash scheme of work for computing.
+We follow the Purple Mash scheme of work for computing.
 Topics covered include:

 - Coding and computational thinking

 - Databases and graphing

 - Communication and networks

 Each child can access Purple Mash using their individual usernames and passwords, homework and home learning can be found in the 2Dos section of the homepage.